 Librium’s Short-Term Effects

 Librium is a central nervous system (CNS) depressant, which means that it slows down brain activity.
-The short-term effects of Librium may include 5:
+Librium’s short-term effects may include:5

 - Feelings of well-being.